icanindya/twitter_users_reidentification/README.md

 However, for many peoples' email addresses may not be available in the database.

 Latnya Sweeny showed that 87% of US population could be uniquely identifies based on their DoB, Sex & ZIP code.
-Inspired by that idea, here we would like to predict age, sex, race, political afficiliation and
+Inspired by that idea, here we would like to predict age, sex, race, political afficiliation and city information.

 ## Data Collection

+The following data leakage vulnerability was exclusively available in Twitter Web interface.
+Twitter does not provide API for collecting this kind of information.

 Using Selenium automation tool, email addresses from Florida Voter Records are uploaded to email contacts one at a time and then ask Twitter to import our email contacts.
 If the voter with the email address has a Twitter account and gives consent to find him by email address then Twitter shows the corresponding Twitter account (as of July 2019).